AUDI TO SAVE RED BULL? Red Bull's Helmut Marko said that unless Audi enters F1 the struggling team could exit the sport. Image: AP / Andres Kudacki

 RED BULL TO EXIT F1?

-As far as Marko is concerned the situation was urgent as Red Bull struggles in the new power unit era with engine partner Renault.
+Marko remains concerned by Red Bull's struggles in F1.
+The team continues to battle in the new power unit era with engine partner Renault.

-He sensationally told the BBC on Monday: "If we don't have a competitive engine in the near future, then either Audi is coming or we are out."
+He sensationally told the BBC: "If we don't have a competitive engine in the near future, then either Audi is coming or we are out."